Academic Requirements to Graduate

 - IGETC does not clear the lower-division requirements for your major.
 Major requirements are not the same as General Education requirements.

-If you completed Partial IGETC
+If you Completed Partial IGETC

 You must submit your partial IGETC certification along with your transcript to UCSD Admissions to count as having partial IGETC.
 If you are partial IGETC, you must complete: